Therapy that feels

 I decided to start my therapy practice because I cared about providing good therapy.
 I knew I could only provide good therapy if I was taken care of.

 Unfortunately, too many mental health and healthcare practices are more concerned with generating revenue than they are about the clients or the providers.
-Working in non profits, community mental health, large group practices and primary care always ended up the same for me – too many clients, little time to work with them, and feeling frustrated and tired.
-Many practices expect therapists to work with any client that walks through the door, often expecting therapists to see 6 - 10 clients daily.
+Working in non profits, community mental health, and primary care always ended up the same for me – too many clients, little time to work with them, and feeling frustrated and tired.
+Many practices expect therapists to work with any client that walks through the door, often expecting therapists to see 7 - 10 clients daily.
 There's little emphasis on good fit and more on productivity.

 This can leave people with terrible therapy experiences like having a therapist that talks too much, shares too much about their problems, or cancels appointments frequently.
 You might walk away from a session wondering - was that even therapy?
 Even worse you might have a therapist that tries to boss you around, judges you, or breaks your trust by violating your privacy.